-Leo-III [63], the successor of LEO-III [13], is a higher-order ATP system based on extensional higher-order paramodulation with inference restrictions using a higher-order term ordering.
+Leo-III [68], the successor of LEO-II [10], is a higher-order ATP system based on extensional higher-order paramodulation with inference restrictions using a higher-order term ordering.
 The calculus contains dedicated extensionality rules and is augmented with equational simplification routines that have their intellectual roots in first-order superposition-based theorem proving.
 The saturation algorithm is a variant of the given clause loop procedure inspired by the first-order ATP system E.

 Leo-III cooperates with external first-order ATPs that are called asynchronously during proof search; a focus is on cooperation with systems that support typed first-order (TFF) input.
-For this year's CASC, CVC4 [7] and E [56] [60] are used as external systems.
+For this year's CASC E [61, 65] is used as external system.
 However, cooperation is in general not limited to first-order systems.
 Further TPTP/TSTP-compliant external systems (such as higher-order ATPs or counter model generators) may be included using simple command-line arguments.
 If the saturation procedure loop (or one of the external provers) finds a proof, the system stops, generates the proof certificate and returns the result.

 Leo-III comes with several configuration parameters that influence its proof search by applying different heuristics and/or restricting inferences.
 These parameters can be chosen manually by the user on start-up.
-Leo-III implements a very naive time slicing approach in which at most three different parameter configurations are used, one after each other.
+Leo-III implements a very naive time slicing approach in which at most three manually fixed parameter configurations are used, one after each other.
 In practice, this hardly ever happens and Leo-III will just run with its default parameter setting.

-įstyle type="text/css" $\dot{i}$ .leopard font-variant: small-caps; $\dot{i}$ /style $\dot{i}$ Leo-III utilizes and instantiates the associated įspan class="leopard" $\dot{i}$ LeoPARD $\dot{i}$ /span $\dot{i}$ system platform [140] for higher-order (HO) deduction systems implemented in Scala (currently using Scala 2.13 and running on a JVM with Java 8).
-The prover makes use of $\dot{i}$ span class="leopard" $\dot{i}$ LeoPARD $\dot{i}$ /span $\dot{i}$ 's data structures and implements its own reasoning logic on top.
+Leo-III utilizes and instantiates the associated LeoPARD system platform [145] for higher-order (HO) deduction systems implemented in Scala (currently using Scala 2.13 and running on a JVM with Java $\geq 8$ ).
+The prover makes use of LeoPARD's data structures and implements its own reasoning logic on top.
 A hand-crafted parser is provided that supports all TPTP syntax dialects.
 It converts its produced concrete syntax tree to an internal TPTP AST data structure which is then transformed into polymorphically typed lambda terms.
-As of version 1.1, Leo-III supports all common TPTP dialects (CNF, FOF, TFF, THF) as well as their polymorphic variants [20, 34].
-Since version 1.6.X (X $\dot{i} = 0$ ) Leo-III also accepts non-classical problem input represented in non-classical TPTP, see ...
+As of version 1.1, Leo-III supports all common TPTP dialects (CNF, FOF, TFF, THF) as well as their polymorphic variants [15, 35].
+Since version 1.6.X ( $X \geq 0$ ) Leo-III also accepts non-classical problem input represented in non-classical TPTP.